jaceklaskowski/scalania/README.md

         [info] Set current project to scalania (in build file:/Users/jacek/dev/oss/scalania/) [scalania]>

 * Pick a problem to work on.
-There are quite a few in `exercises/src/main/scala` directory.
+They are in `exercises/src/main/scala` directory.

-Say, you want to start with `pl.japila.scalania.s99.S99_P01`.
-Run the corresponding test specification using `~exercises/testOnly *s99.P01*` (the asterisks are important to denote a regular expression).
+    Say, you want to start with `pl.japila.scalania.collection.P02`.
+Run the corresponding test specification using `~exercises/testOnly *collection.P02*` (the asterisks are important to denote a regular expression).

     Hint: Use [TAB] while in the activator shell.

         [scalania]> ~exercises/testOnly *collection.P02*
         [info] P02Spec